ViciousPotato/notes/Tips/Tools.md

 ### Change size of tabs
 > If you specifically want to go from 2 to 4 spaces, click on the tab menu in the lower right corner.
 Click "convert indentation to tabs", change width to 4, then "convert indentation to spaces."

+## Java

+    javap -c Someclass

+to disassemble java classes when you have no other tools available.